openebs/website/docs/main/user-guides/replicated-storage-user-guide/advanced-operations/monitoring.md

 keywords:
  - Monitoring
  - Pool metrics
-description: This guide explains about the replicated engine pool metrics exporter.
+description: This guide explains about the Replicated Storage pool metrics exporter.
 ---
 # Monitoring

 ## Pool Metrics Exporter

-The Replicated Engine pool metrics exporter runs as a sidecar container within every I/O-engine pod and exposes pool usage metrics in Prometheus format.
+The Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor) pool metrics exporter runs as a sidecar container within every I/O-engine pod and exposes pool usage metrics in Prometheus format.
 These metrics are exposed on port 9502 using an HTTP endpoint/metrics and are refreshed every five minutes.

 ### Supported Pool Metrics